Hotels

 Let’s start with a little intel:

-• The average room rate in Fall 2019 (the most recent stats I’ve found) for the central business district was $225.63 per night, rivaling New York City, compared to the regional room rate of $150.28.
-I’m sure prices have increased significantly since then.
+- According to the most recent research I’ve found, the average room rate for the central business district was $226 per night, rivaling New York City, compared to the regional room rate of $150.28.
+(Source: Momondo)

-• The least expensive nights are Tuesday and Wednesday, followed by Monday and Thursday.
+- The least expensive nights are Tuesday and Wednesday, followed by Monday and Thursday.
 As suspected, Friday, Saturday and Sunday are highest.
+January and February are the cheapest months (unless a big event is hitting town).

-• I’ve chosen to highlight some of the most unique lodgings, divided into categories (although some are indeed both historic and boutique-y).
+- I’ve chosen to highlight some of the most unique lodgings, divided into categories (although some are hybrids–both historic and luxurious, for example).

-Scroll to the end if you’d like to see if your favorite among 50+ well-known hotel chains are represented here.
-Until then, allow me to introduce you to a variety of interesting accommodations.
+Scroll to “Major Chains” if you’d like to see if your favorite lodging is among 50+ well-known hotel chains represented here.

 Hermitage Hotel

-Downtown.
-Classically elegant, The Hermitage is the only Tennessee hotel listed as a National Historic Landmark.
+@231 6th Avenue, N. Classically elegant, The Hermitage is the only Tennessee hotel listed as a National Historic Landmark.
 This grand dame of Nashville opened its doors in 1910 and figured prominently into the passage of the 19th Amendment, giving women the right to vote.
-Designated a five-star hotel, it has been updated through the years and holds the distinction of offering larger than average accommodations.
+Designated a five-star hotel, its rooms and suites have been updated through the years and it holds the distinction of offering larger than average accommodations.
 In 2022, famed restaurateur Jean-Georges reinvented its food-and-beverage program to create Drusie & Darr and The Pink Hermit.
 Friends John and Anne give high marks to their high tea service.
 (Pictured at top)

 Union Station Hotel